rillafi/protocol-contracts/README.md

-# Sch0lar Contracts
+# Rilla Contracts

-This project hosts the contracts that power the Sch0lar protocol.
+This project hosts the contracts that power the Rilla protocol.
 It utilizes the Hardhat runtime environment for testing and deployment to local testnets.

 ### NOTE: